halostatue/terraform-modules/aws/content-site/README.md

   a v1 key is created.
 This should be written as `[{ name = "v1", status = "Active" }]`.
   The `status` values may only be `Active` or `Inactive`.

-- `additional-publishers`: Additional publisher names to which to attach the publisher policy.
+- `additional-publishers`: Additional publisher names to which to add to the publisher group.

+- `additional-publisher-groups`: Additional IAM groups to which to attach the publisher policy.

 - `dns-zone-id`: The AWS Route 53 Zone ID for creating the DNS record.
 If